By Wesley Gallagher

 The Dangers of Adderall Abuse

 Adderall produces dopamine in the brain, which is a neurotransmitter that suppresses appetite.
 It keeps the dopamine from being recycled and metabolized.
-This means we connect taking Adderall with a feeling of pleasure, and this undoubtedly leads to a high potential for abuse and addiction for those who have not prescribed the drug.
-When you take a stimulant medication, or any abusive medication, after three or four months of taking it the brain restructures itself.
+This means we connect taking Adderall with a feeling of pleasure, and this undoubtedly leads to high potential for abuse or Adderall addiction for those who have not been prescribed the drug.
+When you take a stimulant medication, or any medication improperly, after three or four months of taking it, the brain restructures itself.
 You become tolerant so you have to take more of the drug to get the same effects.

 Adderall can even be deadly.
 Without having a doctor go over your medical history and health problems, the drug could react with an underlying health problem for serious side effects that include: